 How do you make spinach artichoke dip vegan?

-Regular hot spinach artichoke dip is typically made with tons of cheese (both shredded and cream cheese) and heavy cream or milk, and sometimes even sour cream.
+Regular hot spinach artichoke dip is typically made with tons of cheese (both shredded and cream cheese), heavy cream or milk, and sometimes even sour cream.
 But in my version, I use a garlicky, plant-based cashew cream sauce that thickens up to a gooey, creamy, can’t-believe-it’s-not-cheese dip that you’re going to love!

 There are two secret ingredients that give this vegan version its cheesy flavor and texture: